metalsoft-io/metalcloud-sdk-go/docs/FirmwarePolicyAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiApplyFirmwarePoliciesWithoutInstanceArraysRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiApplyFirmwarePoliciesWithoutServerInstanceGroupsRequest struct via the builder pattern

 ### Return type